tomitrescak/trescak.com/projects/luis/catalogue.md

 - `/__fixtures__/*`
 - `/__stories__/*`

 The main file, where we load all tests is in the default location `src/luis.ts`, with the content below.
+Please add all your global imports in this file.

 ```ts
 import { renderLuis } from 'luis';